ezzing/3DLayout-documentation/README.md

 # Changelog

+## v3.20.0 (29/08/2019)

+### Features

+  - Undo/redo feature.
+  - New module sails (available in subarea info panel).

+### Fixes

+  - Implemented compass rotation in the subarea view.
+  - Fixed autocad export error.
+  - Update system info when changing dilatation lines values.
+  - Close subarea panel on tab change.
+  - Keepout projection error.
+  - Removed vertical line on project loading screen.
+  - Bug when switching perspective mode with an active subarea.
+  - Error on zoom when Player is disabled.

 ## v3.19.0 (09/08/2019)

 ### Features

-  - Compass and Center view buttons have been added in Showcase mode
+  - Compass and Center view buttons have been added in Showcase mode.
-  - New benchmarks with 1000 and 100000 modules for performance testing
+  - New benchmarks with 1000 and 100000 modules for performance testing.
-  - New layoutRule to include inset in dilatation lines
+  - New layoutRule to include inset in dilatation lines.
-  - Path editor is now created as a json
+  - Path editor is now created as a json.

 ### Fixes

   - The Showcase widget has been removed and the old shortcuts have been restored (camera traslation and rotation).
-  - Removed Mapper flickering when redrawing buttons
+  - Removed Mapper flickering when redrawing buttons.
-  - Fixed zoom when selecting a tree
+  - Fixed zoom when selecting a tree.
-  - Cloning a subarea displays its information updated
+  - Cloning a subarea displays its information updated.
-  - Fixed a bug in building indexes when canceling the creation of a building
+  - Fixed a bug in building indexes when canceling the creation of a building.
-  - Fixed the Move subarea button performance when cloning a subarea repeatedly
+  - Fixed the Move subarea button performance when cloning a subarea repeatedly.
-  - Fixed an error when creating a building after editing another one
+  - Fixed an error when creating a building after editing another one.
-  - Json editor buttons click work properly
+  - Json editor buttons click work properly.
-  - It is now controlled when buildings have to be rendered
+  - It is now controlled when buildings have to be rendered.
-  - Fixed ‘Invalid Lat, Lng’ console error
+  - Fixed ‘Invalid Lat, Lng’ console error.
-  - Fixed resize listener related to bootstrap error
+  - Fixed resize listener related to bootstrap error.

 ## v3.18.0 (03/06/2019)

 ### Features

-  - Created new tree shapes
+  - Created new tree shapes.
-  - Changed cancel widget button background color to gray
+  - Changed cancel widget button background color to gray.
-  - Logo and attributions aren't displayed when Mapper is deactivated
+  - Logo and attributions aren't displayed when Mapper is deactivated.
-  - Recovered sun and flares in the sky
+  - Recovered sun and flares in the sky.
-  - Change project center depending on first building vertex distance from original center
+  - Change project center depending on first building vertex distance from original center.

 ### Fixes

-  - Perspective widget is displayed at the left side of the canvas
+  - Perspective widget is displayed at the left side of the canvas.
-  - Changed providers selector style
+  - Changed providers selector style.
-  - Fixed bottom buttons interruption on canvas drag
+  - Fixed bottom buttons interruption on canvas drag.

 ## v3.17.1 (29/05/2019)

 ### Fixes

-  - Change initial perspective widget position
+  - Change initial perspective widget position.

 ## v3.17.0 (13/05/2019)

 ### Features

-  - New alert: the layout blocks when browser is not Chrome
+  - New alert: the layout blocks when browser is not Chrome.
   - New features in sun simulation widget.
 Now you can set the date with the shortest or longest shadow, and reset the date to its default value.
 A new layoutRule has been defined to modify the default date